w3c/wai-curricula/content/content-author/structure.md

 Students should be able to:

 * explain how proper heading hierarchy enables users to identify and navigate the different content sections
-* provide consistent headings and their corresponding rank levels that enable users to identify and navigate the different content sections
+* provide proper heading levels that enable users to identify and navigate the different content sections
 * write descriptive and meaningful heading text depending on the heading purpose
 * describe the accessibility considerations when changing the default visual appearance of headings, including:
   * potential inaccessibility of the selected custom visual appearance
   * mismatch between the visual appearance of the heading and the generated markup
-* identify requirements for authoring tools to produce appropriate markup for headings and their corresponding rank levels
+* identify requirements for authoring tools to produce appropriate markup for heading hierarchies
 * identify related requirements for designers and developers to ensure accessible headings

 #### Teaching Ideas for Topic